zinchenko-ihor/prometheus-grafana/README.md

 # prometheus-grafana
-Scripts for installing garfana and prometheus on Linux
+Scripts for installing garfana and prometheus on Linux with nodeExporter.
+And PowerShell script for installing Prometheus on Windows.